gvwilson/sensibleadventures/coriandel/coriandel.md

 "Are you all right?" the first asked solicitously.

-‟Yes, I'b awrighd.
+"Yes, I'b awrighd.
 Thags."
 I slid down the wall until I was sitting with my legs straight out in front of me.
 I was getting blood on my shirt.
 Couldn't do that---it would stain.
 I did the three buttons at its collar and pulled it off over my head.
 A spatter of blood landed on my chest